 26.8 mile Birmingham Canal Canter September 2011 completed by close friend and number 1 SHY fan (probably!)
 Steven Craven raised £670.00

-10k BUPA Great Yorkshire Run October 2011 completed by best friends David & Vicki Tait raised £423.09
+10k BUPA Great Yorkshire Run October 2011 completed by good friends David & Vicki Tait raised £423.09

 Cheque donation sent directly to Brain Tumour UK January 2012 by special friend Keith Dudley £100.00

-Inskip Half Marathon January 2012 completed by best friend David Tait raised £155.00
+Inskip Half Marathon January 2012 completed by good friend David Tait raised £155.00

 Free Radio Walkathon Sunday, 13th May 2012 completed by Steve's friend and work colleague Jane Dickinson (now a fabulous friend to me) raised £340.00